Ketamine Therapy FAQs

 Can my patient continue therapy with me while receiving ketamine?

-Yes.
-In fact, we encourage it.
-Ketamine increases neuroplasticity, making therapy even more effective.
-With patient consent, we will coordinate infusion timing with your sessions to maximize integration and progress.
+Yes — and we strongly encourage it.
+Ketamine increases neuroplasticity, creating a window where therapy is often more effective than usual.
+With patient consent, we coordinate infusion timing with your sessions to maximize integration and progress.
+Your therapeutic relationship is a key part of how patients get the most out of ketamine treatment.

 Will I still be my patient's primary therapist?

 Absolutely.
 Our role is to provide safe, evidence-based ketamine treatment and integration support.
-You remain the patient’s primary therapeutic relationship.
+You remain the patient's primary therapeutic relationship throughout.
+We see ourselves as a complement to your work, not a replacement for it.

-Do you provide integration therapy if the patient doesn’t have a therapist?
+Do you provide integration support if the patient doesn't have a therapist?

 Yes.
-If a patient does not already have a therapist, we provide integration sessions to help them process their ketamine experience.
-If they already have a therapist, we coordinate with you directly.
+If a patient does not already have a therapist, we provide integration sessions to help them process their ketamine experience and translate insights into meaningful change.
+We can also help connect them with trusted local therapists if ongoing therapy is recommended.

 How will I be kept informed about my patient's care?

-With patient consent, we provide updates after the initial series and as needed.
-We are happy to share progress notes and coordinate scheduling to align with your treatment plan.
+With patient consent, we provide updates after the initial series and as clinically indicated.
+We are happy to share progress notes, coordinate scheduling to align with your therapy sessions, and communicate directly when clinically appropriate.
+We value collaborative care and are easy to reach.

 Can ketamine replace psychotherapy?

 No. Ketamine is most effective when combined with therapy.
-It opens a “window of opportunity” for growth, but the real work of change comes through integration and ongoing therapeutic support.
+It opens a neurological window of opportunity for growth, but the real and lasting work of change happens through integration and ongoing therapeutic support.
+We never position ketamine as a standalone solution.

 What diagnoses are you treating with ketamine?